OAuth 2.0 & OIDC authentication module for Shiny applications

 If TRUE, the module will not automatically clear the token due to access-token expiry or the

 reauth_after_secondswindow, and it will not trigger automatic reauthentication when a token expires or a refresh fails.
 This effectively makes sessions "indefinite" from the module's perspective once a user has logged in.
-Note that your API calls may still fail once the provider considers the token expired; this option only affects the module's automatic clearing/redirect behavior- reauth_after_seconds
+Note that your API calls may still fail once the provider considers the token expired; this option only affects the module's automatic clearing and redirect behavior.- reauth_after_seconds

 Optional maximum session age in seconds.
 If set, the module will remove the token (and thus set